uvniche/sec-detection-scanning/README.md

 # Secrets Detection & Security Scanning - DevSecOps CI/CD

-This repository demonstrates a **GitHub Actions** pipeline that runs on every push and pull request to `main` / `master`.
+This repository demonstrates a **GitHub Actions** pipeline that runs on every push and pull request to `main`.
 It fails the workflow when leaked secrets, high-severity dependency issues, or critical/high filesystem findings are detected.

 ## What runs in CI